Read to Sleep

-Louis Auchincloss is the author of many novels and story collections, most recently Her Infinite Variety.
+Louis Auchincloss is the author of many novels and story collections, including Her Infinite Variety and Woodrow Wilson.
 He lives in New York City.